 Regardless of what you want to achieve, any effective SEO campaign requires a holistic approach that integrates different forms of SEO.
 A complete SEO strategy includes four parts: keyword strategy, on-page SEO, off-page, and technical SEO.

-Below we’ll explain these elements of each strategy type and how they can be specifically applied to your e-commerce store.
+Below we’ll explain the elements of each strategy type and how they can be specifically applied to your e-commerce store.

 Although Google has updated its algorithm numerous times throughout the years, one thing is consistent: you need a keyword strategy if you want to improve your SEO.